zerolawtech/SFT-Protocol/docs/multisig.rst

 -  ``uint32 _threshold``: The number of calls required by this authority to perform a multi-sig action.

-Authorities differ from the owner in that they must be explicitely approved to call functions within the contract.
+Authorities differ from the owner in that they must be explicitly approved to call functions within the contract.
 These permissions may be modified by the owner via a call to ``setAuthoritySignatures``.
 You can check if an authority is permitted to call a specific function with the